forth2020/zoom-presentations/README.md

 📽 [Recording of the meeting](https://www.youtube.com/watch?v=tRt280Q325M)

-This meeting starts several member's submission to the Elevator Challenge proposed by Peter Jackaki:
+This meeting starts with several member's submission to the Elevator Challenge proposed by Peter Jackaki:

 - Atle Bergstrom Lift solution in ESp32forth
 - James Norris Lift solution in Diaperglu Win64 Forth